stuartasiimwe7/blackboxml/README.md

 ## 🤝 Contributing

 We welcome contributions of all kinds!
 Whether it's reporting a bug, suggesting a feature, improving documentation, or submitting a pull request, your help is greatly appreciated.
 To report a bug, please use our [Bug Report Template](./.github/ISSUE_TEMPLATE/bug_report.md).
 This will help us address issues more efficiently.

+To suggest a new feature or enhancement, please use our [Feature Request Template](./.github/ISSUE_TEMPLATE/feature_request.md).
+Your ideas and feedback are invaluable in improving **BlackBoxML**.

 ### How to Contribute